nicolaprezza/BWTIL/tools/cw-bwt/README.md

 Notes:

 (*) Despite the worst case time of O(n log n Hk), by analysing the load of the internal data structures on a variety of texts (pizza&chilli repository) we can safely state that cw-bwt runs in average O(n Hk) time on most of the text of interest (i.e. are excluded only texts with extreme high redundancy).
+To check this, it is sufficient to run cw-bwt (e.g. on pizza&chilli sample texts) and verify indeed that the average packed B-tree height is (almost) always less than or equal to that expected from a uniform text (this info is provided as output).
+Since the expected complexity for a uniform random text is linear, it follows that also on most texts of interest cw-bwt runs in linear time.

 (**) A factor log n * Hk from being optimal.
-The worst-case is a text with large (O(n)) length-k contexts; notice, however, that in this case the text is also highly compressible (Hk is small)
+The worst-case is a text with a lot of large (O(n)) length-k contexts; notice, however, that in this case the text is also highly compressible (Hk is small)

 ### Execute